-Despite the rapid climb of the single, the bandmembers were afforded time to concentrate writing their debut full-length, while "Pumped Up Kicks" grew in popularity and featured on television shows, including the likes of Gossip Girl, Homeland, and a host of commercials.
+Despite the rapid climb of the single, the bandmembers were afforded time to concentrate on writing their debut full-length, while "Pumped Up Kicks" grew in popularity and was featured on television shows including the likes of Gossip Girl, Homeland, and a host of commercials.
 Later that summer the band released its debut record, Torches, which was produced mainly by Greg Kurstin (Kelly Clarkson, Ellie Goulding), with Paul Epworth (Adele, Friendly Fires) also contributing to a handful of tracks.
 They then embarked on tours across North America and Europe to support its release.
 In 2012 they took home the Billboard Music Awards' Top Rock Song accolade, and were nominated for a host of others honors, including Grammy, BRIT, NME, and Teen Choice awards.

 Foster the People began writing material for their sophomore record while on tour, and they laid tracks down on a portable setup before they entered the studio.
 Their sophomore album, the Paul Epworth-produced Supermodel, was released in March 2014.
 The album received middling reviews, but performed better than its predecessor, reaching number three on the U.S. album chart.
 Two singles, "Coming of Age" and "Best Friend," hit the Top Ten of the alternative chart. ~ Scott Kerr, Rovi